Sanchita0812/captcha-solver-001/README.md

-# Simple Captcha Solver
+# SVG Captcha Solver

+A minimal web application to solve SVG captchas.

 ## Summary

-A basic captcha solver built with HTML, CSS, and JavaScript.
-It generates a random captcha and checks if the user input matches.
+This project provides a simple captcha solver implemented using HTML, CSS, and JavaScript.
+It generates captchas as SVG images and allows users to input the text to verify.

 ## Setup

-1. Create an `index.html` file.
-2. Create a `main.js` file.
-3. Create a `style.css` file.
-4. Copy the contents of the corresponding files into the created files.
+1. Clone the repository.
+2. Open `index.html` in your web browser.

 ## Usage

-1. Open `index.html` in a web browser.
+1. The application will generate an SVG captcha image.
-2. Enter the captcha displayed in the canvas.
+2. Enter the text displayed in the captcha image into the input field.
-3. Click the "Submit" button.
+3. Click the "Verify" button.
-4. The result will be displayed below the button.
+4. The application will indicate whether the entered text matches the captcha.

 ## License